 Data Expert from Rural Australia to PokerStars

 While living in the Australian country town of Wangaratta, Josem played a key role in detecting fraud in the online poker industry by management insiders.
 As a consumer advocate for safe and responsible online gambling, he appeared in the Washington Post, USA’s 60 Minutes, the Sydney Morning Herald, and elsewhere.
-This story was documented in the movie ‘Ultimatebeat – Too Much to Lose’ – but most importantly, it helped to achieve around $20,000,000 of refunds for the victims of the fraud.
+This story was documented in the movie ‘Ultimatebeat – Too Much to Lose’ – but most importantly, it helped to achieve around $20,000,000 in refunds for the victims of the fraud.

 Josem was subsequently contacted and hired by PokerStars, where he led teams to combat fraud against players as the Senior Manager for Game Security, and then served as the Head of Public Relations for several years.